Blog post structure is just as important as the content itself.

 Nothing new here.

 However, I also urge you to consider search intent.
-More specifically, ensure you match the user’s search intent as soon as possible within the introduction.
+More specifically, ensure you align with the user’s search intent as soon as possible in the introduction.

 Why?